-Professor Mark Rowland MSc PhD
+Professor Mark Rowland

-Mark Rowland is Head of Department of Disease Control and Deputy Director of the Malaria Centre.
-He is a medical entomologist working primarily on the development and evaluation of new methods of malaria vector control.
+Mark Rowland is professor of medical entomology working primarily on the development and evaluation of new methods of malaria vector control.

-Mark is Coordinator of PAMVERC, the Pan-African Vector Research Consortium, which is an alliance of research institutions, laboratories and field sites in East and West Africa (Tanzania [Muheza, Moshi, Muleba], Benin and Ivory Coast) for trialing of new vector control tools to improve malaria transmission control and overcome insecticide resistance.
+Mark is Coordinator of PAMVERC, the Pan-African Vector Research Consortium, which is an alliance of research institutions, laboratories and field sites in East and West Africa (Tanzania [Muheza, Moshi, Mwanza], Benin and Ivory Coast) for trialing of new vector control tools to improve malaria transmission control and overcome insecticide resistance.

 Research projects in 4 areas:

 1. Malaria transmission control.
 Community randomised trials in Tanzania to investigate: